SWARNABHA1101/Food-Image-Classifier/README.md

 well the model recognizes the pattern on the unseen data in the training phase itself ,if it has any problems like “overfitting” and “underfitting”.

+6)So,finally our dataset is divided into 70% into Train dataset,10% into Cross-validation dataset , and remaining 20% into Test dataset by using sklearn train_test_split() function.